StardustQVQ/SPOJ-Record/README.md

 # SPOJ-Record

 This is my SPOJ records of solved problems.
-Catagorized by SPOJ `tags`.
+Currently not catagorized.